Advice for Taking Care of Elderly Parents at Home

 Find resources that support you

-Several resources exist for family caregivers.
-Consider therapy or counseling if you can access it.
-Caregiving pulls you in multiple directions at once—you're processing your parent's aging, meeting their daily needs, and trying to maintain your own life.
+You don't have to carry this alone, and you shouldn't try to.
+If you can get to therapy or counseling, consider it.
+Caregiving pulls you in every direction at once.
+You're processing your parent's aging, meeting their daily needs, and trying to hold your own life together.
 A professional can help you work through that.
-Seek out support from friends, family, or caregiver support groups as well.
+Lean on friends, family, and caregiver support groups too.

 Include your parent in the conversation